g25ait2096/Demo_Prompt_Injection_2026/README.md

 ---

-## Plain English Explanation of Defenses and Their Weaknesses
+## Explanation of Defenses and Their Weaknesses

 ### Prevention-Based Defenses